henrysdev/henrysdev_blog/_posts/2021-03-03-building-the-game-i-want-to-play.markdown

 It was about six months ago when I first got the inspiration for MIDI Matches.
 I can recall a specific time when I was participating in a favorite activity of mine; turning on an old funk song and playing my own keyboard over it, making it up as I go.

-I was having such a great time jamming out by myself while sheltered in place that I had a very interesting thought; **Improvisational keyboard is such a blast.
+I was having such a great time jamming out by myself while sheltered in place that I had a very memorable thought; **Improvisational keyboard is such a blast.
 I want to have a shared experience with others around this activity that does not require being in the same physical space**.

-I then had the warm and tingly feeling of realizing that I can build such an experience, and I can build it with software!
+I got a warm and tingly feeling realizing that I can build such an experience myself, and I can build it with software!
 This kicked off a long brainstorm session of how to implement such a project through the most compelling, accessible, and approachable software medium possible.

-After a good bit of thought and research, I concluded that my best bet for creating the experience I desired would be a web browser-based online multiplayer game where players can plug their MIDI keyboards into their computers and play scored games with each other.
+After a good bit of thought and research, I concluded that my best bet for creating the experience I desired would be a web browser-based online multiplayer game where players can plug their MIDI keyboards into their computers and play scored games with each other in realtime.
 Thus, MIDI Matches was born.

 ### So Far So Good!

 While there is plenty of work left on this project, I have made significant progress six months in and I am still feeling compelled to work on it.
-I believe the key difference this time around is that I am building **a software project in a domain that I’m passionate about that I am also eager to use with other people**.
+I believe the key difference this time around is that I am building **a software project in a domain that I’m passionate about that I can't wait to use myself**.

 Since working on a project that inspires me in this way, all of those pesky arguments against building a project seem more like excuses, and I find myself spending contemplative time asking constructive questions about the project itself rather than talking myself out of building it.
 Thanks for reading!